 Install the cabinet trim below the cabinet doors.
 Now is a good time to install the drawers slides and the drawers.

-Once the drawers are installed and aligned; install the drawer face and secure them from the inside.
+Once the drawers are installed and aligned, install the drawer face and secure them from the inside.

-Install the Pull handle
+8. Install the Pull Handles

-To maximize the storage capacity, a large shelf was created from plywood to fill the gap between the two cabinets.
+To maximize the storage capacity, I created a large shelf from plywood to fill the gap between the two cabinets.
 If you do not know how much you plan to store in the future, build this part out of “2X4”.
 You can then wrap it with plywood to give the same look.
 Once you get this into position, mounting it to the studs and the side of the cabinets.